Can You Sue if You Were Exposed to Coronavirus on a Cruise?

 So far in the news, there have been very few cases reported regarding lawsuits for the way cruise lines have handled coronavirus cases.
 Various news outlets have reported a lawsuit against Princess cruises claiming $1 million in damages for injuries and illness related to how they handled the coronavirus on one of their ships.
 Other similar lawsuits are to be expected from other passengers of the Diamond Princess, which was quarantined off the coast of Japan.
 The same is true of other cruise ships and cruise lines embroiled in quarantine problems.

 If you got the coronavirus because of negligent handling by a cruise line, the damages in your case might not be the same as this $1 million claim.
-Each case is unique, and our attorneys should review your claim to help you determine how much your case might be worth.
+Each case is unique, and our attorneys for cruise ship coronavirus lawsuits should review your claim to help you determine how much your case might be worth.

 In many cases where a passenger is injured or falls ill because of negligence, they are entitled to damages for the expenses the injury causes them.
 They might also be entitled to additional damages for the pain and suffering of the injury or illness.
 This could mean receiving compensation for the medical expenses you faced while dealing with the coronavirus, damages for lost wages, and independent damages for the suffering of being sick.
 Additionally, if the cruise line committed serious negligence, you might be entitled to additional punitive damages.